Miguna Cancels Interview With K24 TV After Anne Kiguta Introduced Second Guest To Discuss Waiguru Impeachment -

-Exiled lawyer Miguna Miguna has cancelled his interview with K24 TV citing attempts by the management to dilute “important” issues he intended to discuss.
+Exiled lawyer Miguna Miguna has cancelled his interview with K24 TV citing attempts by the station’s management to dilute “important” national issues he had intended to discuss.

 The interview with Punchline host Anne Kiguta had been scheduled for tonight.